-- Establish a protocol for greeting each other in church.
+- After reopening, establish a protocol for greeting each other in church.
 Avoid handshakes and hugs and go to elbow taps—maybe ask all your gentlemen to wear a top hat and when seeing each other, tip it and say, “Top of the Sabbath mornin’ to ya!”
 Figure out a way to communicate to your congregation safe and appropriate greeting protocol.

 - Sabbath Schools might need to be limited for a season.
 Again, I know that SS is a part of our DNA, but SS is usually conducted with people in close proximity discussing topics with each other around tables and in smaller rooms.
 For adults at least, maybe consider having it taught for everyone in the main sanctuary, where proper distancing can take place.

 - If you have more than one service as we do, consider how vigilant cleaning and sterilization needs to be between services.
 Maybe take hymnals and Bibles out of your pews for a season and have tithe envelops in your bulletins instead of in your pew backs.
 Try to remove things that multiple people might touch.

 - I know this sounds weird, but consider not having wind instruments for special music, especially if you have a church where the platform isn’t far from your congregants.
 Not only is the force of what’s coming out of the instrument a risk, have you seen what trumpet players blow out onto your platform floor during rest measures?
 Yikes!

 - Consider having gloved greeters open doors for all coming into your church.
 This will eliminate scads of people touching the same surface.